-- 1. From a folder in the Remediation View. select an issue. - 2.
+- 1. From a folder in the Remediation View, select an issue. - 2.
 From the Analysis list on the Audit tab, select a value that reflects your assessment of this issue.

-3. If custom tags defined for the project exist, provide values for them.
+This is the primary tag as defined in Micro Focus Fortify Software Security Center.
+The default name of this tag is Analysis, but it might be different for your organization. - 3.
+If custom tags defined for the project exist, provide values for them. - The Eclipse Remediation Plugin displays all custom tags assigned to the application; however, you can only provide values for tags that your Fortify Software Security Center user account has permission to edit.

-For text-type custom tags, you can click Edit Text to see and edit long text strings.
+For text-type custom tags, you can click Edit Text () to see and edit long text strings.
 This tag accepts up to 500 characters (HTML/XML tags and newlines are not allowed).

-For date-type custom tags, you can click 🗂 to select a date from a calendar.
+For date-type custom tags, type the date or click Select Date () to select a date from a calendar.